Become a Member Program

 Model members: programs include both gear library And Outdoor Leadership Training components.

 Rising Members: PROGRAMS INCLUDE just one of the two Core Program Services.
-These members often have A gear library and some form of in-field programming.
+These members May have A gear library OR some form of in-field programming, but work with others within their community to provide the full package.

 Basic criteria for member programs: